-Digital transformation is introducing a vast array of sales technology systems and tools into the sales process, from the CRM to quoting software to AI applications that provide cues during calls and everything in between.
+Digital transformation is introducing a vast array of sales technology systems and tools into the sales process.
+From the CRM to quoting software to AI applications that provide cues during calls and everything in between.
 Sales organizations are investing heavily in these digital tools, and they expect salespeople to use them.
-As a result, a significant amount (maybe too much…) of onboarding and ongoing learning time is being spent on technology training and compliance.
+As a result, a significant amount of onboarding and ongoing learning time is being spent on technology training and compliance.

 Sales organizations also typically devote a fair share of onboarding time to knowledge-building around the company’s products, services and solutions.
-Between the technology training and the product training, there’s often not a lot of time left over for the fundamentals- the human element of selling- that can often make or break the ability to meet and exceed customer expectations.
+Between the technology training and the product training, there’s often not a lot of time left over for the fundamentals.
+You Know, the human element of selling.
+These can often make or break the ability to meet and exceed customer expectations.

 There’s no doubt that we need salespeople to leverage the technology and tools.
 And they have to be experts in what the company offers.
 But as the business and sales environments grow more complex, the interpersonal human aspects of selling are only going to become more important to a salesperson’s success in the role.

 Let’s take a look at two areas where you can recalibrate your approach to get more impact from your efforts and better sales performance as a result.